Military

 (Democratic Liberation Forces of Rwanda)

 The FDLR (Democratic Liberation Forces of Rwanda) was based in eastern Congo following the flight of Hutu extremists to eastern Congo after their involvement in the 1994 Rwandan genocide.
-The FDLR rebel group is comprised of key members of the 1994 genocide, plus Hutu members of the former Rwandan army, as well as a mix of displaced Rwandan Hutus.
-The group has been based in eastern Congo for many years, fighting alongside the former Congolese government in its battle to stave off the largest Congolese rebel movement at the time - RCD-Goma (Rally for Congolese Democracy).
-RCD-Goma was backed by the Tutsi-dominated Rwanda government and is now part of the new transitional government in Congo, which officially ended five years of war in July 2003.
+The FDLR rebel group was comprised of key members of the 1994 genocide, plus Hutu members of the former Rwandan army, as well as a mix of displaced Rwandan Hutus.
+The group had been based in eastern Congo for many years, fighting alongside the former Congolese government in its battle to stave off the largest Congolese rebel movement at the time - RCD-Goma (Rally for Congolese Democracy).
+RCD-Goma was backed by the Tutsi-dominated Rwanda government and was now part of the new transitional government in Congo, which officially ended five years of war in July 2003.

-The UN mission in Congo has been trying to help repatriate FDLR troops to Rwanda.
+The UN mission in Congo had been trying to help repatriate FDLR troops to Rwanda.
 On 14 November 2003 more than 100 heavily-armed FDLR fighters crossed the border into Rwanda from the eastern Congolese town of Bukavu.
 Hundreds more had already started gathering in towns close to Bukavu.
 How many of the estimated 15 to 20-thousand FDLR fighters in eastern Congo will repatriate depends on how many of them are granted amnesty, according to UN sources.

 On 16 November 2003 the top Rwandan Hutu rebel commander based in the Democratic Republic of Congo formally surrendered to the Tutsi-dominated Rwandan government.
 Rwandan Hutu leader Paul Rwarakabije and several of his officers flew into the Rwandan capital, Kigali, to be greeted by top Rwandan officials eager to display a political victory over the Hutu-rebel movement.
 The sudden surrender of the top officials followed direct discussions between the Rwandan government and the rebel group.
 Rwandan officials emphasized that the surrender had nothing to do with either the UN mission in Congo or the new Congolese government.